 Luis Mocsa, a certified public accountant, the owner of several small businesses and a consultant with American Management Services, argues that KPIs, known as a flash report or dashboard, give business owners and managers an overview of how their companies or individual departments are performing at any given time.
 If a business owner fails to grasp that, a company may be stuck with its financial problems for quite some time.
 On the contrary, tracking the right combination of financial KPIs may prove effective for making data-driven decisions and as a result building a successful and modern business.

-In this article, we’re looking into SG&A or selling, general and administrative expenses.
-This KPI is vital in terms of a company’s profitability and the calculation of its break-even point.
+In this article, we’re looking into SG&A, or selling, general and administrative expenses.
+This financial KPI is vital in terms of a company’s financial profitability and the calculation of its break-even point.
 We’ll explore the following points: